TonyRipa/PlaceValue/README.md

 ComplexLaurent
 ---------------
 <i>complexlaurent.js</i> is an algebraic looking skin for ComplexPlaceValue.
 Whereas ComplexPlaceValue is base agnostic, ComplexLaurent provides a base (x or otherwise) so as to provide a user interface for complex algebra.
-Lettered bases are interesting, but not nearly as interesting as the exponential bases found in the Laplace data-type.
+Lettered bases are interesting, but not nearly as interesting as the exponential bases found in the ComplexExponential data-type.

 Complex Exponential
 --------